OR WAIT null SECS

-Dohmen Life Science Services (DLSS; Milwaukee, WI) has announced the acquisition of Siren Interactive, a Chicago company that produces marketing communications and relationship-management services primarily for pharma companies operating in the rare diseases market.
-Wendy White, founder and CEO of Siren, will become an SVP at Dohmen; she is a family member of a rare disease patient herself and a leader in patient advocacy circles for such patients.
+Dohmen Life Sciences Services (DLSS; Milwaukee) has announced the acquisition of Siren Interactive, a Chicago company that produces marketing communications and relationship-management services primarily for pharma companies operating in the rare diseases market.
+Wendy White, founder and president of Siren, will become an SVP in Dohmen; she is a family member of a rare disease patient herself and a leader in patient advocacy circles for such patients.
+Price was not disclosed.

-“Our communications and marketing capability combined with Dohmen’s expertise in finance, technology, supply chain, medical and regulatory affairs and patient support services, has the power to really revolutionize the way products and services are developed and delivered to this unique community,” said White.
+“Our communications and marketing capability combined with Dohmen’s expertise in finance, technology, supply chain, medical and regulatory affairs and patient support services, has the power to really revolutionize the way products and services are developed and delivered to this unique community,” said White, in a statement.